MajdImar/Reading.md/class03.md

 - The border-image property applies an image to the border of any box.
 It takes a background image and slices it into nine pieces.
 - This property requires three pieces of information:
 1: The URL of the image 2: Where to slice the image 3: What to do with the straight edges; the possible values are: stretch stretches the image repeat repeats the image round like repeat but if the  tiles do not fit exactly, scales  the tile image so they will .
+- The box-shadow property allows you to add a drop shadow around a box.